 Instructional Best Practice for Service-Learning

 DESCRIPTION: Instructional Best Practices for Service-Learning—designed to create common language and understanding around the use of service-learning as a teaching strategy.
 The Best Practices form a core part of our work, helping educators (and students) plan, extend, and reflect upon service-learning activities and projects.
-The Best Practices will also be useful as a way to talk about service-learning within your own institution.
+The Best Practices will also be useful as a way to talk about service-learning, using common language, within your own institution.

 Site-Level Best Practice for Service-Learning

 DESCRIPTION: The Site Level Best Practices have helped educators, administrators, community partners, and students support long term service-learning efforts for more than a decade.
 Faculty will offer their own insights and explore practical needs and considerations encountered on the road to supporting and institutionalizing service-learning.